"Have you always known your wine would make it to ‘the world’s greatest wines?

 Hans’ high quality standards are evident in his fully equipped winery where everything, including the old bag press, is designed for the gentle processing of our hand-picked grapes.
 More than 180 of the finest French oak barrels age the hand-crafted wine in a beautiful temperature controlled barrel room.
 Specially finished stainless-steel tanks in sizes as small as 100 liters for special selections are used mainly as fermenters and for blending.
 Hans never lets his wines out of sight and his own bottling and labeling equipment guarantees quality is never compromised.

-?Most of our wines enjoy substantial additional bottle-aging in our winery at perfect temperature????? before they are released.
+?Most of our wines enjoy substantial additional bottle-aging in our winery at the perfect conditions????? before they are released.
 Age-worthy wines, built to last.

-?Our job is to harness the natural expression and to get it into bottle without interfering too much.
-If a winemaker manipulates the wine too much with adjustments and additions, like flavoured yeast, bacteria, acid, enzymes, sugar, tannins, sulphur, too much oak, too much extraction, letting free run juice off for concentration - it gets in the way of the natural voice of the wine.
-But its not about ‘laissez-faire’ either, I spend days and nights in the winery, nurturing and guiding the grapes we pick into young wines.
+?Our job is to harness the natural expression of the grape's juice and to get it into bottle without interfering too much.
+If a winemaker manipulates the wine too much with adjustments and additions like flavoured yeast, bacteria, acid, enzymes, sugar, tannins, sulphur, too much oak, too much extraction, diverting off free run juice for concentration - it drowns out the natural voice of the wine.
+But its not about laissez-faire either, Hans spend days and nights in the winery, nurturing and guiding the grapes we pick into young wines.
 Great wines don’t make themselves…

 It begins with physiologically ripe, beautiful grapes, hand-picked in the early morning hours bursting with health.
 10 minutes later they are with me in the winery, still cool, fresh and undamaged

-Destemming.
 I destem most of our grapes looking for purity, elegance and typicity of flavour of each grape variety.
-Part of the destemmed berries are crushed the other left as whole berries.
-I sometimes press whole bunches for part of our white wines, like Chardonnay.
+A faction of the destemmed berries are crushed, with the rest left as whole berries.
+I sometimes only press whole bunches for part of our white wines, like Chardonnay.

 Red varieties are usually fermented with a slow, cool (<28C°), three-week fermentation in temperature controlled stainless steel tanks or open fermenters with twice pumping over in peak time and than gradually less.
 They were also given ample time for a post-fermentation macerations extracting different